BI-gre/bi-gre.github.io/_members/lamothe.md

 team: MAGe
 ---

-**[Lucie Lamothe](https://www.timc.fr/lucie-lamothe)** is a research engineer working on improving deconvolution methods for Pancreatic ductal adenocarcinoma (PDAC) data, and data generation for data challenges.
-She joined the Methods and Algorithm for Genomics (MAGe) team in january 2024.
+**[Lucie Lamothe](https://www.timc.fr/lucie-lamothe)** is a research engineer working on improving deconvolution methods for Pancreatic ductal adenocarcinoma (PDAC) data by creating a single-cell RNA-seq atlas, as well as generate data for data challenges.
+She joined the Bigre in january 2024.
+Now part of the Aptikal Team at LIG (Laboratoire d'informatique de Grenoble).